-“Although the regatta is a worthy event that takes months to prepare for, we wanted to make sure that there was also a personal touch, a human element to the regatta to remind us why we are doing all this — to remember those who have passed and to celebrate their memory in a beautiful setting honoring them with loving messages,” says Suzi K. Johnson, vice president of Sharp HospiceCare.
+“Although the regatta is a worthy event that takes months to prepare for, we wanted to make sure that there was also a personal touch, a human element to the regatta to remind us why we are doing all this — to remember those who have passed and to celebrate their memory in a beautiful setting honoring them with loving messages,” says Suzi K. Johnson, former vice president of Sharp HospiceCare.

 Sharp HospiceCare staff and volunteers handwrite every name and message on the white flags.
 The messages are from families and friends who have had a loved one in hospice care, as well as from regatta supporters.

 “It is an honor to work on the pennants every year.
 Each one represents someone special and gives families the opportunity to express their love,” says Janine Lortscher, Sharp HospiceCare business development specialist.